ethackal/ethackal.github.io/_drafts/derbycon-ctf-wav-steganography.md

 title: Derbycon CTF - WAV Steganography
 ---

-I recently attended Kentucky for DerbyCon, teaming up with several coworkers to participate in the Capture the Flag competition as Paid2Penetrate.
+I recently attended DerbyCon in Louisville, Kentucky, teaming up with several co-workers to participate in the Capture the Flag competition as [Paid2Penetrate](https://www.youtube.com/watch?v=JGhoLcsr8GA).
 After 48 hours of hacking, and a near photo finish, we walked out of the CTF room in 3rd place.
-I knocked out two relatively high-value challenges in the first hours of the competition, setting us up for an early lead.
+I am particularly proud of having knocked out two relatively high-value challenges in the early hours of the competition.
 The first was an encryption challenge in the form of three documents: a plaintext clue, the ciphertext of the clue, and an encrypted message containing the flag.
-The second challenge was presented as a WAV file and the directory structure of the server indicated that we'd have to extract the flag hidden within using steganography.
+The second challenge was presented as a WAV file and the directory naming where the file was found hinted that we'd have to extract the flag hidden within using steganography.

-There have been a few write-ups of the encryption challenge, but I haven't seen any on the WAV steganography.
-While a little more involved, all that's required to recover the hidden flag is a basic understanding of steganographic techniques and knowledge of the WAV format.
+There have been a few write-ups of the encryption challenge, but I have yet to see any on the WAV steganography.
+While a little more involved, all that is required to recover the hidden flag is a basic understanding of steganographic techniques and knowledge of the WAV format.

 > **ste·ga·no·graph·y**
 > /ˌsteɡəˈnäɡrəfi/ _noun_